Mediterranean Fashion Revolution – The Future is already here

 The Future of Mediterranean Textile

-The fourth industrial revolution is disrupting fashion as much as it is disrupting other businesses, and the industry is facing many challenges that need to be tackled systemically.
-How the new “revolution” can disrupt almost every existing industry and can do so in ways that transform systems of production, management and governance?
+The Fourth Industrial Revolution is here and it is disrupting fashion as much as other businesses, and the industry is facing many challenges that need to be tackled systemically.

-The fourth industrial revolution is here and is already affecting the fashion business through digital fabrication technologies, sustainable manufacturing, 3-D printing and new computational design techniques.
-However, it does evolve; business leaders in consumer industries like fashion cannot afford to dither.
+The Fashion Revolution is already affecting businesses through digital fabrication technologies, sustainable manufacturing, 3-D printing and new computational design techniques.
+How can the fourth industrial revolution affect in the Mediterranean fashion industry?